MikeRogers0/MikeRogersIO/source/blog/2019-09-19-listening-to-bootstrap-events-in-stimulus-controllers.html.md

     let openCounterController = this;
     this.openCount = 0;

-    // The listner for the Bootstrap event via jQuery
+    // The listener for the Bootstrap event via jQuery
     $(this.element).on('show.bs.modal', (event) => {
       openCounterController.incrementCount();
     })